nus-cs2103-AY2425S1/ip/docs/README.md

 In addition, he can help to summarise the tasks you have completed in the past week, or any range you specify.

-For information on each function, to the sections below:
+For information on each function, refer to the sections below:

 Note: A **task** refers to a **deadline**, **event**, or **todo**.